 The Barrier To Autotelic Experience

 At some point in our lives, many of us have had the experience of being in the zone, on fire, like we were on another level.
 It comes when we don't expect it.
-Goosebumps rise up all over our skin, our senses are heightened, and the environment seems to take on an almost other-worldly appearance.
+Goosebumps rise all over our skin, our senses are heightened, and the environment seems to appear almost other-worldly.
 We are at one with it all.
-There seems to be little separating us from everything else, and all self-consciousness seems to melt away.
-Psychologist Mihaly Csikszentmihalyi, after thirty years of creativity research, has come to call this phenomenon Flow.
-Before him, Abraham Maslow termed it Peak Experience.
+Nothing seems to separate us from everything else, and all self-consciousness seems to melt away.
+Psychologist Mihaly Csikszentmihalyi, after thirty years of creativity research, has come to call this phenomenon Flow1.
+Before him, Abraham Maslow termed it Peak Experience2.

 If we could only bottle that sensation, capture it and release it at will, then every situation in which we find ourselves, every challenge we encounter, we may triumph.
 But it seems impossible.
 Emotions take over; nerves and concern for how we might be perceived kick in.
-We remember prior failures and dread that it will come again to ruin our preparation, and indeed, our sense of self.
-Negative thoughts overtake us and we spiral downwards into poor performance.
-Why is it that on any given day we may perform exceptionally or not?
+We remember prior failures and dread that they will come again to ruin our preparation and, indeed, our sense of self.
+Negative thoughts overtake us, and we spiral downwards into poor performance.
+Why is it that on any given day, we may perform exceptionally or not?
 What gets in our way?
-Why, given all our hard work, practice and preparation do the sales presentation, stage or field performance flop?
+Why, given all our hard work, practice and preparation, do the sales presentation, stage or field performance flop?
 Perhaps Mihaly Csikszentmihalyi's account of the Autotelic Personality may offer us an explanation.

 The Autotelic Personality & Conditions For Flow